Pink film: First wave (The "Age of Competition" 1962–1971)

-The first wave of the pink film in Japan was contemporary with the similar U.S. sexploitation film genres, the "nudie-cuties" and "roughies".
+The first wave of the pink film in Japan was contemporary with the similar American sexploitation film genres, the "nudie-cuties" and "roughies".
 Nudity and sex officially entered Japanese cinema with Satoru Kobayashi's controversial and popular independent production Flesh Market (Nikutai no Ichiba, 1962), which is considered the first true pink film.
 Made for 8 million yen, Kobayashi's independent feature film took in over 100 million yen.
 Kobayashi remained active in directing pink films until the 1990s.
 Tamaki Katori, the star of the film, went on to become one of the leading early pink film stars, appearing in over 600, and earning the title "Pink Princess".

 In 1964, maverick kabuki, theater and film director Tetsuji Takechi directed Daydream, a big-budget film distributed by the major studio Shochiku.
 Takechi's Black Snow (1965), resulted in the director's arrest on charges of obscenity and a high-profile trial, which became a major battle between Japan's intellectuals and the establishment.
 Takechi won the lawsuit, and the publicity surrounding the trial helped bring about a boom in the production of pink films.

 In her introduction to the Weisser's Japanese Cinema Encyclopedia: The Sex Films, actress Naomi Tani calls this period in pink film production "The Age of Competition".
-Though Japan's major studios, such as Nikkatsu and Shochiku made occasional forays into erotica in the 1960s, such as director Seijun Suzuki's Gate of Flesh (1964)—the first Japanese film from one of the big four major studios to contain nudity, the majority of erotic films were made by the independents.
+Though Japan's major studios, such as Nikkatsu and Shochiku made occasional forays into erotica in the 1960s, such as director Seijun Suzuki's Gate of Flesh (1964)—the first Japanese film from one of the big four major studios to contain nudity—the majority of erotic films were made by the independents.
 Independent studios such as Nihon Cinema and World Eiga made dozens of cheap, profitable "eroductions".
 Among the most influential independent studios producing pink films in this era were Shintōhō Eiga (the second studio to use this name), Million Film, Kantō, and Ōkura.
 Typically shown on a three-film program, these films were made by these companies to show at their own chain of specialty theaters.